jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 ## Emphasis: Bold & Italic

-To emphasize or _italicize_ text, enclose it between asterisks or
+To emphasize or _italicize_ text in Markdown, enclose it between asterisks or underscores:
-underscores:

 ```
 *emphasis* or _emphasis_